I dared where the wise one’s feared to tread

 A visionary, an inventor and a successful entrepreneur ‘King Camp Gillette’ who never got dissuaded with the negative comments about his product and made his idea a masterpiece.
 Let’s dig deeper into the achievements of the founder of Gillette:

 - He always craved for changes in the social and economic systems of the United States and was also an avid reader and possessed strong political views.

 - The mentor: In 1891 William Painter, inventor of an improved bottle cap encouraged Gillette to try his luck on some use and throw product and will keep the consumers indulged.
 The words proved to be an obsession for Gillette and kept ringing in his mind.

-- ‘Eureka’ Moment: Once he was shaving, suddenly the razor dropped and its blade got damaged which gave birth to the idea of a disposable razor blade and sooner he bought files, brass pieces, and vice and began molding his idea.
-Later he wrote a letter to his wife who was visiting her family and in that letter he expressed his excitement with the words: ‘I have got it; our fortune is made’.
+- ‘Eureka’ Moment: Once he was shaving, suddenly the razor dropped and its blade got damaged which gave birth to the idea of a disposable razor blade and sooner he bought files, brass pieces, and vice and began moulding his idea.
+Later he wrote a letter to his wife who was visiting her family and in that letter, he expressed his excitement with the words: ‘I have got it; our fortune is made’.

-- Idea: A T-shaped handle will house the new double-edged razor in place of the conventional single edged blade and instead of sharpening the blade it would be disposable and cheap.
+- Idea: A T-shaped handle will house the new double-edged razor in place of the conventional single-edged blade and instead of sharpening the blade it would be disposable and cheap.

 - Never got dissuaded: His idea was criticized by his friends and technical experts after he filed for the patent on August 11, 1989.
 Experts regarded the design as an impossible task to be achieved.

 The razor was looked upon as a joke by all my friends, A common greeting was,”Well, Gillette, how’s the razor?’
 If I had been technically trained, I would have quit.